timothycrosley/connectable/README.md

 Unique Features of Connectable
 ===================

-Connectable adds some additional benifits over a vanilla port of the signal / slots pattern
+Connectable adds some additional benefits over a vanilla port of the signal / slots pattern
 - You can pass a custom value to the slot:
 ```py
     order_button.connect('clicked', status_label.set_text, 'Order Submitted Succesfully')